lameskhaled/lameskhaled/README.md

 <div align="center">

-BUSINESS FIRST.
+### BUSINESS FIRST.
 TECHNOLOGY SECOND.

-I don’t begin with “What can this tool do?”
+I don't begin with **“What can this tool do?”**

 I begin with:

-“What should this experience feel like when we’re finished?”
+## “What should this experience feel like when we're finished?”

 </div>

-────────
+---

-08 // CURRENT OPERATING SYSTEM
+## 08 // CURRENT OPERATING SYSTEM

 ```yaml
 name: Lames Khaled